 When you pin all of your hope on one goal, that hope will die when you achieve it.
 Instead, make constant motivation your objective.
 Always aspire to reach new heights.
 When you reach one goal, make another.
 When you do that, you end up living a life of motivation.

 #3 Like Attracts Like

 Here is a sad but true statement.
 Most people don’t have the friendships and partners they desire.
 People settle for what is instead of striving for what could be.
 We settle in friendship, romance, jobs, etc. We do this to calm our fear of not being alone or not wanting to rock the boat.
 You must change this pattern as soon as possible.
 I assure you that good people are always looking for more good people and that misery loves company.

 Which crowd would you rather hang with?

-This article isn’t about putting a picture on your fridge or hanging up the clothes you want to fit in.
-This is about going deeper and becoming inside the kind of person that will achieve their dreams.
-Not once or twice on a fluke, but for life because they are rich with motivational currency.
+This article isn’t about putting pictures on your fridge or hanging up clothes you want to fit in.
+This is about going deeper and becoming the kind of person who will truly achieve their dreams.
+Not once or twice as a fluke, but for life—because you will be rich in motivational currency.